mariohernandez/mariohernandezio/src/blog/responsive-images-part-4.md

 1. While in the page where the new image style was created (admin/config/media/image-styles/manage/1_1_720px), scroll down and you should see the **Effect** dropdown
 1. Select **Scale and crop** effect from the dropdown
 1. Click **Add**.
 The Add Scale and Crop effect screen will come up
-1. Type **720** for width and height.
-Notice these two values are required.  **Note**: It is important to define fixed dimensions on your image styles.
-This ensures your images will be rendered at exactly the size you expect them to.
+1. Type **720** for width and **405** for height.  **Note**: These two values are required.
+When applicable, it is important to define fixed dimensions on your image styles.
+This ensures your images will be sized/cropped at exactly the size you expect them to.
+How did I figure out the height for a 16:9 image with a width of 720px is 405px?
+I used this online [aspect ratio calculator](https://calculateaspectratio.com/).
 1. Notice how you can change the focal point of the cropping by clicking any of the circles under **Anchor**.
 For this example we'll keep it in the middle circle.
 1. Click **Add effect**.
 This will bring you back to the image style page.
 1. We're done!